 Seeding during other time periods shall require the approval of the Owner and/or Landscape Architect.
 All sowing of seed shall be completed after all

-3.2 SOD - The accepted seasons for laying sod shall be as follows: SPRING SODDING shall be performed from the time the soil becomes workable and unfrozen sod becomes available to June 15.
-2. FALL SODDING shall be performed from August 15 to October 31.
+SPRING SODDING shall be performed from the time the soil becomes workable and unfrozen sod becomes available to June 15.